There are several ways to set up shared BLAST databases for your organisation depending on what you have available. They are:

 1. Geneious "Custom BLAST" on a network drive

-As described in the post How can I BLAST to a local copy of the NCBI nr or nt databases, a local copy of the BLAST executables can easily be set up to search a local copy of any databases you need.
+As described in the post How can I BLAST to a local copy of preformatted NCBI databases, a local copy of the BLAST executables can easily be set up to search a local copy of any databases you need.
 This approach can be used to create shared databases by simply putting the BLAST executables and associated data on a network drive.

 Each user can then follow the same instructions for setting up Custom BLAST to access the databases.
 Their CPU will do the work but that data will be centralised.
 It is possible that this could cause performance issues over the network though and you'll need to deal with ownership and ensure that your users don't try adding databases themselves.